What does it cover?

 Databricks may transfer your personal data to countries other than the one in which you live.
 Specifically, if you are located outside the United States and provide your personal data to us, we may transfer your personal data to the United States and process it there.

-To comply with European Union and Swiss data protection laws, Databricks is in the process of self-certifying to the EU–U.S. Privacy Shield Framework set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data transferred from the European Economic Area and Switzerland to the United States.
-We will update this section once our certification is finalized, at which point the below shall be effective.
+To comply with European Union and Swiss data protection laws, Databricks adheres to and has self-certified to the EU–U.S. and Swiss-US Privacy Shield Frameworks set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data transferred from the European Economic Area and Switzerland to the United States.

 Databricks’ commitments under the Privacy Shield are subject to the investigatory and enforcement powers of the United States Federal Trade Commission.
 To learn more about the Privacy Shield program and to view our certification, please visit the U.S. Department of Commerce’s Privacy Shield website here.